 This work has been focused on, but not limited to, enabling human planetary exploration.
 Space-suited activity is critical for human spaceflight and is synonymous with human planetary exploration.
 For my doctoral work, through the present, I have studied how space suits impact the bioenergetics of gait and how improved suits might be developed.
 Below are selected outcomes of this work.
-This work was done mainly in partnership with Prof. Dava J. Newman and other colleagues in the Man Vehicle Lab at MIT.
+This work was done mainly in partnership with Prof. Dava J. Newman and other colleagues in the Human Systems Lab (formerly the Man Vehicle Lab) at MIT.
 I also contributed to fundamental aspects of the Biosuit project.

 Wearable Computing for use in Space Suits

 WearSAT, or Wearable Situational Awareness Terminal, was a joint project between MIT, Boeing, and the Media Lab, with support from Hamilton Sunstrand.
 Long before Google Glass, we examined use of wearable displays to facilitate information delivery to space suited astronauts.

 Carr CE, Schwartz SJ, Rosenberg I. A Wearable Computer for Support of Astronaut Extravehicular Activity.
 Proceedings of the 6th International Symposium on Wearable Computers.
 IEEE.
 Seattle, October, 2002. doi: 10.1109/ISWC.2002.1167215